Protect the world’s peace. Donate to support Ukraine

 • Responding to good news: "That's amazing!
 How did it happen?
 Lol I'm grinning like I was there."

-• Checking in after a tough day: "Just thinking of you — how's your evening going?"
+• Checking in after a tough day: "Just thinking of you.
+How's your evening going?"

-• Making plans: "Free Thursday?
-I was thinking we could…"
+• Making plans: "Free on Thursday?
+What about…"

 • Following up: "How did your meeting go?
-I'm curious!"
+I'm curious!!"

 • Continuing a story: "Wait, what happened after that?
 LMAO."